 4. Directory Websites

-Directory websites are those dealing with lists and catalogues.
+Directory websites deal with lists and catalogues.
 Usually, these are associated with real estate websites where people search for properties or job advertising websites where many parties share data and forms.
 For that amount of data, these websites require a proper database system.
-Unfortunately, a website builder is not made to handle similar websites; they require a more advanced management system.
+Unfortunately, a website builder is not made to handle similar websites; they need a more advanced management system.

 To create this kind of project, you had better look into more traditional web designing methods.
-Meanwhile, WordPress is a fairly good option if you need to minimise your expenses.
+WordPress is a pretty good option if you need to minimise your expenses.
 WordPress is a powerful platform that can do the job while requiring minimal technical assistance.
-Yes, you may need to hire a developer for some customised tasks, but it is still a flexible tool to use.
+Yes, you may need to hire a developer for customised tasks, but it is still a flexible tool.

 5. Social Network

-Social network websites are huge projects.
-Companies like Facebook and Twitter have an army of the best developers, designers, and testers in the world to achieve these enormous networks.
+Social network websites are enormous projects.
+Companies like Facebook and Twitter have an army of the best developers, designers, and testers worldwide to achieve these considerable networks.
 A website builder would not be able to have your back in this case.

-BuddyPress, a plugin for WordPress, would be a reasonable solution if your goal is to create a smaller social network.
-Like its cousin, it needs a degree of technical knowledge.
-Yet, it does a good job of building a small social network.
+BuddyPress, a WordPress plugin, would be a reasonable solution if your goal is to create a smaller social network.
+Like its cousin, it requires a degree of technical knowledge, yet it does a good job of building a small social network.

 6. Multilingual Websites

-There are many medium-sized businesses which serve more than one location across the globe, or sometimes, one multilingual location.
+Many medium-sized businesses serve more than one location across the globe, or sometimes, one multilingual location.
 They all find it crucial to build a multilingual website.
-Online stores need to be multilingual since e-commerce often targets customers beyond borders.
+Online stores also need to be multilingual since e-commerce often targets customers beyond borders.
 This is another area where a website builder may fall short.

-Most website builders ask you to create separate websites for each language you want to translate to.
-It is quite expensive and not as efficient as having all your visitors in one place.
-While there are workarounds to get over this issue, a website builder remains a less appealing option for this mission.
+Most website builders ask you to create separate websites for each language you want to translate.
+This is quite expensive and not as efficient as having all your visitors in one place.
+While there are workarounds to overcome this issue, a website builder remains a less appealing option for this mission.

 Duda is a website builder which gives you the ability to create a “built-in” multilingual website.
 So, if your goal is to build a website with more than one language, Duda is the right builder for the mission.
 However, Duda cannot create a multilingual online store.
-For that, you will have to go back to Shopify.
+To do so, you will have to go back to Shopify.
 Shopify cannot build a built-in multilingual store; however, a third-party app interferes with saving the day.
-Other than website builders, a more traditional alternative would be WordPress’s plugin, WooCommerce.
+Other than website builders, WordPress’s plugin, WooCommerce, is a more traditional alternative.

 How Much Does a Website Builder Cost?

 We have demonstrated the pros and cons of a website builder and what it can and cannot do.
-The cost is one of the factors that affect your choice of a website builder.
+The cost is one factor that affects your choice of a website builder.
 That is why we will go through a quick review of the cost of some website builders.

 The traditional web development process has a reputation for being expensive, long, and complicated.
 Meanwhile, the rule where you get what you pay for applies.
 Endless features, functions, and a unique website that truly stands out come with a price.

-On the other hand, a website builder is much more efficient when it comes to cost, but it gives you less control over the website.
-It is possible to get a completely ad-free site with a proper domain name and email account for at least 5 dollars a month.
+On the other hand, a website builder is much more efficient regarding cost, but it gives you less control over the website.
+Getting a completely ad-free site with a proper domain name and email account for at least 5 dollars a month is possible.
 Here is a brief about the packages different website builders offer:

 Wix is the Master of Design.
 Therefore, it is often recommended for businesses relying on visuals, such as fashion, photography, and restaurants.
 Prices start at $4.50 monthly for the Connect Domain plan.
-It goes up to $24.50 a month if you opt for the VIP upgrade.
+It costs $24.50 a month if you opt for the VIP upgrade.
 As the price goes up, additional features are added.

-When creating an online store, Wix’s fees are at least $17.00 per month.
-Wix also has a free plan where you can use a subdomain.
+When creating an online store, Wix’s monthly fees are at least $17.00.
+Wix also has a free plan for using a subdomain.
 A subdomain is, for example, profiletree.wix.com instead of profiletree.com.
 Of course, a subdomain is less professional than a stand-alone domain.

 Weebly is known for being a diverse website builder fit for many project types.
 Its tools are also affordable and easy to understand.
-Similar to Wix, Weebly’s free plan restricts you to a subdomain and also displays an ad at the footer of your website.
-To get your own domain, you must purchase a plan.
+Like Wix, Weebly’s free plan restricts you to a subdomain and displays an ad at the footer of your website.
+To get your domain, you must purchase a plan.
 These are their paid packages and each one’s best function:

-• The Personal costs $10 a month, billed annually, and is great for basic projects.
+The Personal costs $10 monthly, billed annually, and is excellent for basic projects.

-• The Performance costs $26, and it is suitable for a bigger online store with better options and higher stability.
+The Performance costs $26 and is suitable for a bigger online store with better options and higher stability.

 Duda

 Duda is the website builder recommended for multilingual websites.
-Although more expensive than the others previously mentioned, Duda is a problem solver for multilingual businesses.
+Although more expensive than the others previously mentioned, Duda solves problems for multilingual businesses.
 Duda is also unique because its creators were visionary about the importance of mobile websites.
-When they created this website builder, they made sure it builds responsive websites.
+When they created this website builder, they made sure it built responsive websites.
 Responsive websites are those where visitors will see an optimised site whether they are looking at it on a computer, a tablet, or a smartphone.

-Duda has a free trial plan with a subdomain and limited support which you can upgrade.
+Duda offers a free trial plan with a subdomain and limited support that can be upgraded.
 The Basic plan costs $25 per month, the Team plan costs $39, the Agency plan costs $69, and the White Label plan costs $199.
-Uniquely, Duda offers a Site for Life package where you can purchase a lifetime subscription to Business+ for 299 dollars.
-To build an online store with more than ten products, you should subscribe to the Native E-commerce plan for at least $8 per month.
+Uniquely, Duda offers a Site for Life package, where you can purchase a lifetime subscription to Business+ for $299.
+To build an online store with more than ten products, subscribe to the Native E-commerce plan for at least $8 monthly.

-Shopify is the one-stop for online retailers.
+Shopify is the one-stop shop for online retailers.
 More than 500,000 retailers rely on the platform to reach their target sales.
 For a business with the objective of building an e-commerce website, Shopify is the best website builder for the task.
-Well, unless you are aiming for a multilingual store, in that case, Duda would be your friend.
+Well, unless you are aiming for a multilingual store, in which case Duda would be your friend.

 Shopify has all the tools to build a robust online store; it is even unfair to compare those built by Shopify to those built by Weebly.
 Shopify gives you more features and higher quality.
-Surely, quality comes with a price.
+Indeed, quality comes with a price.
 The first look at Shopify’s price list may give the impression that it is overpriced.
-However, keeping in mind that it is designed specifically for e-commerce functions, Shopify assumes that all its users are established retailers who are willing to invest in their business.
+However, considering that it is designed specifically for e-commerce functions, Shopify assumes that all its users are established retailers willing to invest in their business.
 That resonates with the fact that it does not have a free plan, only a free trial.
 Here is a list of Shopify’s prices:

-• The Shopify plan costs $92 per month.
-It has more e-commerce features, like gift cards and abandoned cart recovery.
-Transaction fees are 1% up to a total maximum of $99 per month.
+The Shopify plan costs $92 per month and offers more e-commerce features, like gift cards and abandoned cart recovery.
+Transaction fees are 1% up to a maximum of $99 per month.

-• The Advanced Shopify plan costs $399 per month.
-That one gives you advanced reports and automatically calculated shipping rates with transaction fees of about 1% up to a total maximum of $99 per month.
+The Advanced Shopify plan costs $399 per month.
+It gives you advanced reports and automatically calculated shipping rates, with transaction fees of about 1% up to a total maximum of $99 per month.

 Squarespace is the only website builder that qualifies to be a rival to WordPress.
 The platform introduces itself as the hub for all creatives: photographers, musicians, artists, and designers.
-Although it is not the easiest website builder to use, it has fresh and dynamic features that make a blogger’s life easier.
+Although it is not the easiest website builder, it has fresh and dynamic features that make a blogger’s life easier.

 With Squarespace, it is possible to edit content live without switching back and forth between the site manager and preview mode.
-It also has good SEO parameters and great templates to choose from.
+It also has suitable SEO parameters and great templates from which to choose.
 Moreover, you can build an online store through Squarespace if your creative business sells products.
-Four different packages are offered by Squarespace:
+Squarespace offers four different packages:

-• The Personal plan costs $23 per month.
-If you do not need an online store, then this package is good enough to create a good portfolio.
+The Personal plan costs $23 per month.
+This package is good enough to create a good portfolio if you do not need an online store.

-• The Business plan costs $33 a month.
-It offers an online store with a transaction fee of 3%.
+The Business plan costs $33 a month.
+It offers an online store with a 3% transaction fee.

-• The Basic Online Store plan costs $36, and you can build an online store with no transaction fees.
+The Basic Online Store plan costs $36, and it allows you to build an online store with no transaction fees.

 Steps to Build a Website

-So, now you have gathered all this information and decided to build a website; you will be wondering: “Where should I start?”
+So, now that you have gathered all this information and decided to build a website, you may be wondering, “Where should I start?”

 1. Planning Phase

 This is your starting point.
 Good planning is key to success, especially when building a website.
-In fact, this phase should take more time than the execution phase.
-That is because the decisions you are going to make during planning will be the basis for the final outcome.
+This phase should take more time than the execution phase.
+That is because the decisions you make during planning will be the basis for the outcome.

 #1: Set Goals

 A business website can have different goals to achieve depending on the nature of the business and its position in the market.
 It could be set to attract new customers, increase the number of customers during quiet seasons, or create a new stream of online sales to boost your profit.
-Meanwhile, a portfolio’s goals may include putting up presentable samples of your work to encourage managers/clients to hire you.
+Meanwhile, a portfolio’s goals may include creating presentable work samples to encourage managers/clients to hire you.

 These goals are called “business requirements” in the web development dictionary.
 Each goal corresponds to a solution or the means to achieve it.
-These requirements will be translated into features, pages, and sections on your website.
+These requirements will be translated into your website’s features, pages, and sections.

 #2: Come up with Original Ideas

-To build a website with these qualities, you need to establish a personality for it.
-The tone, the design, the sections, the pages, and the titles all should express one theme which is relevant to your brand.
+To build a website with these qualities, you must establish a personality.
+The tone, the design, the sections, the pages, and the titles all should express one theme relevant to your brand.
 It should all be consistent and exclusive.
-You must consider all those aspects in advance to have a clear vision of how your website will look like.
+You must consider all those aspects in advance to have a clear vision of how your website will look.
 That will make the execution phase more organised.

 #3: Look for Inspiration

 Where should you find inspiration?
 Other business websites, in particular, your competitors’ websites.
 Your competitors and other impressive websites are a great source of inspiration.
-From their pages, sections, titles, and designs, you can get great ideas.
-You can choose to add those ideas as they are or do some tweaks and touch-ups to make them match your theme.
+You can get great ideas from their pages, sections, titles, and designs.
+You can add those ideas as they are or do some tweaks and touch-ups to make them match your theme.
 This review also keeps you updated with the latest web design trends.

 It is worth mentioning that we have intentionally listed that step as the third.
-Many people rush into that step before creating their own vision.
-They may end up copying ideas from here and there, and that makes their website less genuine and unoriginal.
-While it is beneficial to keep an eye on businesses that have a strong online presence, you should not let that limit your own version.
+Many people rush into that step before creating their vision.
+They may copy ideas from here and there, making their website less genuine and unoriginal.
+While keeping an eye on businesses with a strong online presence is beneficial, you should not let that limit your own version.
 Look for inspiration, but do not copy-paste concepts.

 #4: Create Mind Mapping Samples

 Mind mapping is a brilliant way to boost creativity during brainstorming and planning.
-Mind maps are often used in the web development process.
-They are useful when it comes to filtering the best thoughts about how you want the website to look.
+It is often used in the web development process.
+Mind maps are useful for filtering the best thoughts about how the website should look.

-As shown in the picture, mind maps start in the centre of the page with the central theme highlighted.
-This is the cornerstone that all other elements will revolve around.
-Surround that theme with all the website’s categories, menus, pages, gallery, subpages, and sections.
+As shown in the picture, mind maps start at the centre of the page, with the central theme highlighted.
+This is the cornerstone around which all other elements revolve.
+Surround that theme with all the website’s categories, menus, pages, galleries, subpages, and sections.

-Create this mind map after the first two steps in the planning phase, then as you review other websites, add new ideas and refine your website’s mind map.
+Create this mind map after the first two steps in the planning phase.
+As you review other websites, add new ideas and refine your website’s mind map.
 Remember that your mind map should cover all the requirements you have set for the site.

 #5: Select the Right Solution to Your Business Requirements

-Once you settle for the best outline, it is time to select the right method to build a website.
-If you realise that a website builder will not be sufficient to fulfil your website’s requirements, then you should go for the traditional web development process.
+Once you settle for the best outline, it is time to select the proper method to build a website.
+If you realise that a website builder will not be sufficient to fulfil your website’s requirements, you should go for the traditional web development process.

 On the contrary, if a website builder is good enough to meet your needs and, at the same time, minimises your expenses, then it would be wiser to go for website builders.
 The best website builder is the one that fulfils all of the most important goals.
 By now, your goals would have been translated into qualities and features.
 Here is an example: